Geoff Hill Fund – Activities

 - Complete application form electronically through the Maidenhead Scout District Website, by completing this form you will be confirming your preparedness to support activities within Maidenhead District as detailed above.
 Applications are accepted at any time within the year.

-- This will then need to be supported by the ADC (Activities) who is confirming that this qualification is an activity need in Maidenhead to enable more young people to carry out that activity.
+- This will then need to be supported by the Programme Team Leader who is confirming that this qualification is an activity need in Maidenhead to enable more young people to carry out that activity.
 The applicant needs to take no action to obtain this support; you will only be advised if this is not forthcoming.
-Appeal to the District Commissioner is possible if the applicant is not happy with this decision.
+Appeal to the District Lead Volunteer is possible if the applicant is not happy with this decision.

 - The request will then be considered by the Trustees of the Fund who will consider the application and the available funding for the year.
 The Trustees decision is final.